mkuthan/mkuthan.github.io/_posts/2022-01-29-stream-processing-part1.md

 * Late result gets end-of-window time "00:00:01" as new event-time, exactly as on-time results
 * There are special assertions to ensure that aggregation comes from on-time or late pane

+Late data propagates through the pipeline.
+Most probably late result from one step is still considered late in the downstream steps.
+Configure allowed lateness consistently for all pipeline steps.

 ## Late Data Under Allowed Lateness (Accumulated)

-In the previous example the results from on-time pane are discarded and not used for late pane.
+In the previous example the results from *on-time pane* are discarded and not used for the *late pane*.
 If the pipeline writes result into idempotent sink we could accumulate on-time into late pane, and update incomplete result when late data arrives.

 ```scala